ToxicFrog/doom-mods/README.md

 Based on the damage you do, weapons will gain stacking damage bonuses, and once you level up enough guns you get permanent bonuses to both the damage you inflict (with every weapon) and your damage resistance.

-It also has special support for [Legendoom](https://forum.zdoom.org/viewtopic.php?t=51035), allowing you to earn new effects for your Legendoom weapons by leveling them up.
+It also has special support for [Legendoom](https://forum.zdoom.org/viewtopic.php?t=51035), allowing you to earn new effects for your Legendoom weapons by leveling them up, and [Lazy Points](https://forum.zdoom.org/viewtopic.php?f=105&t=66565), with an option to earn XP based on points scored.

 All settings are configurable through the gzDoom options menu and through cvars, so you can adjust things like the level-up rate and the amount of bonus damage to suit your taste.